robjg/oddjob/README.txt

 Still To Do for 1.1.0
 ---------------------

+Deferred to A Later Version
+---------------------------
 - Look at having a start job and a run job.
 The run job could use Oddjobs ComponentResolver to wrap a Runnable or Service.
 It could be structural and expose the child so properties and Log could be viewed.
-- Remove Async property from Stop job.
-A separate trigger can be used instead which is much more explicit.

-Deferred to A Later Version
----------------------------
 - Add Security to the WebApp (with a Read Only role).
 - Include a Jetty Oddball to allow connecting to an Oddjob server from a browser without the need for a separate Servlet Container.